Puppychan/bird-bay-lag-game/README.md

   - Delete
   - Simple Autocompletion (only suggest with simple features) by pressing `tab`
   - Enter to generate command
+## Not Be Able To Run
+**_NOTE_**: There is no difference in running Windows, or Mac OS systems, because the Makefile handles different OS system cases.
+By testing on both the team members' MAC and Windows, you also do not need to create **_object_** folder by yourself.
+However, if you still cannot run by following these below steps [here](#instruction):

+- Firstly, creating **_object_** folder in the root.
+- If you still cannot run, run `make cleanall-run` in the terminal/ console in the root.
+- If you still cannot run, please contact us [here](#contact-us).

 # For developers